IITDBGroup/CS116/_labs/lab8.md

 > Note that some datastructures may be have cicular references, e.g., in a doubly linked list a list cell has a reference to the following and the previous cell (as illustrated below).
 This would lead to endless recursion unless you keep track of which objects have already been serialized.
 To solve this problem you need to keep track of every Object that stringify has seen already using an appropriate collection datastructure.
 Then for each object that should be processed you need to first check whether the object has been processed before already.
 If so, just output `@id` where `id` is the result of `System.identifyHashCode(o)` for the object instead of recursing.
 {: .notice--danger }

+> Note that the `getFields` method of `Class` does not return private fields of a class.
+You have to call `getDeclaredFields`.
+Furthermore, per default, you will not use a `Field` object to access a private field unless you call `setAccessible(true)` on this object.
+{: .notice--danger }

 {% graphviz %}
 digraph {